Distance: 5 miles (height gain 450 m)

 Points of Interest along the Walking Route

-1. Tinto tearoom (open at weekend, by special request) – opened in 1938 at the height of the craze for the great outdoors.
+1. Tinto tearoom open Monday, Thursday, Friday, Saturday and Sunday (all year round), selling delicious home baking, quality teas and coffees – opened in 1938 at the height of the craze for the great outdoors.

 2. Iron Age fort – observant walkers will spot the double ditches and ramparts of this prehistoric defensive site.
 It is more obvious on the way down.